s-r-engineer/endurain/docs/integrations/3rd-party-services.md

 On Strava unlink action every data imported from Strava, i.e. activities and gears, will be deleted according to Strava [API Agreement](https://www.strava.com/legal/api).

 For Strava integration [stravalib](https://github.com/stravalib/stravalib) Python module is used.

+## Polar AccessLink Integration

+Polar AccessLink support follows a similar OAuth flow: each user provides the Client ID and Client secret of their Polar application and approves access through Polar Flow.
+Once the authorization code is exchanged, access tokens are stored encrypted in the database for future API calls.

+Polar activities are ingested through [AccessLink webhooks](https://www.polar.com/accesslink-api/#accesslink-webhooks).
+To configure the integration:

+1. Create an API client in [Polar's AccessLink admin](https://admin.polaraccesslink.com/) and add a redirect URL pointing to `https://<your-domain>/polar/callback`.
+2. Create a webhook that targets `https://<your-domain>/api/v1/polar/webhook`.
+Copy the signature secret key that is shown once and set it as the `POLAR_WEBHOOK_SECRET` environment variable (or `POLAR_WEBHOOK_SECRET_FILE` for Docker secrets).
+This key is required to verify incoming webhook payloads.
+3. Share the Client ID and Client secret with the Endurain user that will link Polar.
+These values are encrypted and kept until the link or relink process finishes.

+Whenever Polar notifies Endurain about a new exercise, Endurain downloads the original GPX from AccessLink and imports it automatically—no manual refresh endpoint is required.
+Unlinking Polar removes every activity that was imported from AccessLink for that user.

+Polar AccessLink requests are implemented with standard `requests` calls in the backend.